 The various processes use a variety of auxiliary and intermediate materials, which are delivered by suppliers to the EGA sites.
 Wherever possible, primary data was collected from suppliers.
-Transportation was not considered for materials for which supplier and origin data were not available.
+Transportation was not considered for materials for which supplier and origin data, and thus a data base for estimating the weighted average transportation distances, were not available.
+Transportation has been considered for the most important raw materials by quantity, including Bauxite, Alumina, Calcined Petroleum Coke and the alloying additives silicon and magnesium.
+The following section describes the data basis for auxiliary materials, excluding alloying additives which are presented in section 313.2.7.2.